Twilight Zone (pinball): Multiball

-The game also has a buy-in button located on the front of the cabinet which can use a credit for an additional ball instead of for a new full game.
+An "Extra Ball" button on the front of the machine allows the player to spend one credit at the end of a game and continue with one more ball, instead of starting a new one.

 Note: In most commercially released machines, the Standard multi-ball mode starts with three balls being released sequentially from either the Lock or the auto plunger, depending on how many balls are physically contained in the Lock at the time.
 An alternative start to this mode is available in some versions of the ROM software and requires that a third magnet be installed in the Spiral orbit (standard machines only have two magnets).
 This allows the machine to lock all three balls in the Spiral Magnets and then release them simultaneously.